 Virginia Koch, Ph.D., Director Residence Life*

 BERT will not investigate, adjudicate or take the place of other Auburn University processes or services; rather, the aim is to complement and work with campus entities to connect impacted parties and communities with appropriate support and resources.
 In keeping with best practice, the following definitions provide guidance to members of the Auburn campus community.

 WHAT IS A BIAS-RELATED INCIDENT?

 A bias-related incident involves acts, behaviors, conduct or communications against a person, motivated by the offender’s bias against age, disability, ethnicity, nationality, race, religion, sex, sexual orientation, gender identity or gender expression.
-These acts, behaviors, conduct or communications may produce an unsafe or unwelcoming environment.
+These acts, behaviors, conduct or communications may produce an unwelcoming environment.
 A bias incident may involve behavior which does not rise to the level of a violation of Auburn University policy.

 HOW TO REPORT AN INCIDENT

 To report a suspected bias-related incident, contact any BERT member or submit a report via the online form at: https://cm.maxient.com/reportingform.php?AuburnUniv&layout_id=7